h-okon/Acer-Aspire-A515-Hackintosh/README.md

 ### ⛔️ what is not working:

-1. HDMI Audio

-2. Wi-Fi card (You will need to replace it to the oe that's compatibile - DW1560 will do.)
+1. Wi-Fi card (You will need to replace it to the oe that's compatibile - DW1560 will do.)